nithyaramakrishnan/data-shield/getting-started.md

     ```
     {: codeblock}

-  2. Copy the output beginning with `export` and paste it into your terminal to set the `KUBECONFIG` environment variable.
+  2. Copy the output beginning with `export` and paste it into your console to set the `KUBECONFIG` environment variable.

 3. If you haven't already, add the `iks-charts` repository.